jacksone4296/jacksone4296.github.io/_posts/2018-12-21-Flag-Final.md

 ## Describe your program

--   What country did you design for?
 The countries I had the option to design were Greece and Tunisia, I chose Tunisia to be my flag because I made it earlier this year so I thought it would be rather simple.

--   What grade do you expect?
 I expect to get a professional because I made a scalable representation of the Tunisian flag before the due date.
+Then explained the questions in detail.

 ## Current output